TBD54566975/dwn-proxy-js/README.md

 The intended usage of this package is to host a server, interfaced via HTTP (& eventually WebSockets?), which receives either [DWN Messages](https://identity.foundation/decentralized-web-node/spec/#messages) or classic HTTP RESTful requests, offer a programmatic handler, and subsequently forward the communication to the appropriate destination.

+...or is it...

+The intended usage of this package is to host an HTTP (& WebSockets) server, which...
+1. Receive DWN-compatible communication: either [DWN Messages](https://identity.foundation/decentralized-web-node/spec/#messages) or [dwn-proxy-js formatted HTTP requests](#http-structure)
+2. Perform validation
+3. Call developer-defined handler (i.e. an authentication handler)
+4. Forward the communication onto the desired destination

 This package makes no prescriptions on...
 - Authorization
 - DWN rule-following